cranleighschool/ContentSubmissions/README.md

 # Marketing Portal

+## Archived
+This project has been archived on 1st August 2020.
+The Hero Image and Asset Bank functions of this project have been migrated to the People Manager Project.

+--

 This repo is a Laravel 5.3 install, with the purpose of being a place where marketing actions and information can be taken and stored.

 ## Currently